osamaairfan/Digital-Forensics/Lab 04/Readme.md

 > **Mozilla Firefox version 102.0 on a Linux x86_64 system**

 ## Q4
-The attacker used **SQLmap** as an automated tool during the attack.
+The attacker used **"SQLmap"** as an automated tool during the attack.
 SQLmap is a popular open-source tool used for detecting and exploiting SQL injection vulnerabilities in web applications.

 ## Q5
 The attacker couldn't get access to **/etc/shadow** file.
 It is a crucial file that stores user password information in an encrypted format.